east-winds/east-winds.github.io/_posts/2020-09-03-new-course-mae207-power-systems-modeling.md

 **Course schedule**

-This course will be taught remote in FA20.
+This course will be taught remote in Fall 2021.

 <a onclick="post_link()" href="#">View on Schedule of Classes</a>